Moses on target for Spartak Moscow as Amartey rescues Leicester City from defeat

 The Ghana star turned Ayoze Perez's assist into the back of the net with his header in the 58th minute.

-It was the third goal scored by Amartey for the Foxes since his signing from FC Copenhagen in 2016 and it was also his third Europa League effort, having previously scored two goals in his former club.
+It was the third goal Amartey scored for the Foxes since his signing from FC Copenhagen in 2016 and it was also his third Europa League effort, having previously scored two goals for his former club.

 Spartak Moscow held on for a vital point on the road with Moses playing from start to finish for them.

-Leicester City, on the hand, had Nigeria's Kelechi Iheanacho in action for the entire duration while his compatriot Wilfred Ndidi made his return from injury as a 58th-minute substitute for Ayoze Perez.
+Leicester City, on the hand, had Nigeria's Kelechi Iheanacho in action for the duration of the match while his compatriot Wilfred Ndidi made his return from injury as a 58th-minute substitute for Perez.

 Ademola Lookman was also in action as a second-half substitute for the hosts.